-The IKEA effect: why we like the things we make and own
+The IKEA effect: why do we like possessions we had a hand in making?

 A quick note before we begin!
-As I often end up saying in these blogs, most psychology research has been done on white, wealthy, educated, politically democratic people in Western countries, which means that a lot of what we think we know about human behaviour could well be wrong.
-The answers that I give to the question above are probably not applicable to people who don’t live in a culture like mine – the United Kingdom – which is focused on individual rights and goals rather than collective rights and goals [i].
+Most psychology research has been done on white, wealthy, educated, politically democratic people in Western countries, which means that a lot of what we think we know about human behaviour could well be wrong.
+The answers that I give to the question above are probably not applicable to people who don’t live in a culture like mine – the United Kingdom – which is focused on individual rights and goals rather than collective rights and goals.
 In fact, even the question may not be meaningful in some cultures.
-So, while I’ve focused on my own experiences for this blog, I don’t want you to get the false impression that those experiences and ways of thinking are common to all humans.
-Now, onto the science!
+So, while I’ve focused on my own experiences for this blog, I don’t want you to get the false impression that my experiences and ways of thinking are common to all humans.

 Asking why we like the things we own might seem like a strange question.
 An obvious answer to the question is that we’ve made some effort to acquire those items like paying for them, bartering for them or creating them.
 We wouldn’t have made the effort to get them if we didn’t like them!